 The National Museum of the US Air Force is based in the Dayton area of Ohio.
-This is a large museum that has 4 hangers with over 150 planes, and aircraft-related articles.
+This is a large museum that has four hangers with over 150 planes and aircraft-related articles.
 If you and your family are aviation fans, then this is an ideal place to visit.

-The museum is ideal for all the family and thanks to the way it has been designed, it is wheelchair and stroller friendly.
-This museum is worth a full day trip and if you would like to know more, then the website has all the information that you require.
+The museum is ideal for the whole family, and thanks to the way it has been designed, it is wheelchair- and stroller-friendly.
+This museum is worth a full-day trip, and if you would like to know more, then the website has all the information that you require.

 - Address: 1100 Spaatz St, Wright-Patterson AFB, Dayton, OH 45433